 - Your dog has had recent tapeworm treatment.

-It’s also worth researching the airline you plan to reveal with to see if they have any special requirements regarding pet transportation.
-Bear in mind, not all UK airports accept animals and the costs can vary.
+It’s also worth researching the airline you plan to travel with and seeing if they have any special requirements regarding pet transportation.
+Bear in mind that not all UK airports accept animals, and the costs can vary.